← Back to Blog

 Soundbite

-97% have heard of AI, only 34% can clearly explain it.
+97% have heard of AI, but only 34% can clearly explain it.

 Awareness is widespread.
 Literacy is not.

-- Only 36% believe they have the skills to use AI tools appropriately.
+• Only 36% believe they have the skills to use AI appropriately.

-This is what weak literacy looks like in practice.
-People are interested, cautious, and increasingly exposed to AI, but not yet confident that the surrounding training and governance are strong enough.
+That is what weak literacy looks like in practice: people are interested and exposed, but still not convinced the capability, governance, and safety layers are mature enough.

-3. Workplaces are already moving faster than literacy plans
+3. Workplaces are already moving faster than literacy systems

-Microsoft’s New Zealand Work Trend Index shows AI arriving in the workplace before many organisations have built the literacy to support it properly.
+Microsoft’s New Zealand Work Trend findings show AI arriving in the workplace before many organisations have built the habits needed to support it properly.

-- 84% of New Zealand knowledge workers are already using generative AI at work.
+• 84% of NZ knowledge workers are already using AI at work.

-- 74% of NZ leaders worry their organisation lacks a plan and vision to implement AI.
+• 74% of NZ leaders worry their organisation lacks a plan and vision for AI.

 Soundbite